Deal in reach on linking EU funds to rule of law

 Much still depends on whether the German EU presidency is willing to sign up to a strict time limit in the new rule-of-law procedure, something the liberal Renew and Green groups in the European Parliament are pushing for.

-"What we are asking is that there should be a time limit to the council's decision-making," Dutch Green MEP Daniel Freund, a member of the parliament's negotiating team, told EUobserver.
+"What we are asking is that there should be a time limit to the council's decision-making," German Green MEP Daniel Freund, a member of the parliament's negotiating team, told EUobserver.

 Member states should have three months to decide on freezing funds, dating from an EU commission proposal for action, in order to avoid a repetition of the Article 7 debacle, Freund argued.